EMI-shielding theory and applications

 - whether the construction has to be openened and closed frequently - fixed application vs. application with hinges

 The stiffness of the gasket depends on the rigidity of the construction and the distance between the fixings.
 If the gasket is too stiff, a door, lid or panel will deflect which will cause gaps rather than prevent them (Fig. 3).
 Especially for doors, several kinds of gaskets have been developed which combine a very large compression range with low closure force and high conductivity.
 These gaskets can be used in most situations, without a need for changing the construction.
 The gasket selection diagram below may be helpful in determining the appropriate gasket material.

 Shielding doors and lids

-For shielding doors and lids, it is important to use gasket with the correct resilience.
-When the gasket is too rigid, the cover or door can become distorted, resulting in small gaps with the result that the enclosure loses its ability to shield from higher frequencies.
+For shielding doors and lids, it is important to use a gasket with the correct resilience.
+When the gasket is too rigid, the cover or door can become distorted, resulting in small gaps which result in the enclosure losing its ability to shield from higher frequencies.
 Flawless contact between the door (and other apertures) and the rest of the enclosure is crucial in maintaining shielding integrity for higher frequencies.

 Below are some examples of constructions with EMI gaskets.
 Each construction requires the right type of EMI gasket.